Technology Services & Information Systems and Development Services will be performing routine maintenance on the

 DEANNA GOGUEN – Interior Design Instructor

-Deanna Goguen joined the faculty at Spokane Falls Community College in 2021 and teaches Adobe for Interior Design.
+Deanna Goguen joined the faculty at Spokane Falls Community College in 2021 and teaches Adobe and Professional Practices for Interior Design.
 Since earning her Master's of Arts/Interior Design degree from Washington State University, Deanna has successfully run her own firm - Designology Luxury Interiors.
 The studio specializes in high-end residential and retail projects, with clients all across the country.

 When she is not working (rarely!) this Southern California transplant enjoys time with her family and her dog.
 She's an avid gardener, reader, and furniture flipper.